In Vitro and In Vivo ADME Services

-WuXi Biology offers in vitro and in vivo services for drug absorption, distribution, metabolism and excretion (ADME) with state-of-the-art bioanalytical facilities.
-The scientific staff that oversees these operations is very experienced in characterization of a chemical series and drug candidates.
+WuXi Biology offers in vitro and in vivo services for drug absorption, distribution, metabolism and excretion (ADME) studies using state-of-the-art bioanalytical facilities and instrumentation.
 Our services include:

 - Protein Binding